HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 Depending on the scan results, information is logged in the Active Health System Log and the Integrated Management Log.

-The following firmware types are supported:
+The following firmware items are verified:
-* iLO firmware
+* iLO 5
-* System ROM (BIOS)
+* System UEFI BIOS
 * System Programmable Logic Device (CPLD)
 * Server Platform Services (SPS) Firmware
 * Innovation Engine (IE) Firmware